 Type of Standard and Context

-Plan Vivo is an Offset Project Standard for forestry, agricultural, and other land-use projects with a focus on promoting sustainable development and improving rural livelihoods and ecosystem services.
-Plan Vivo projects work closely with rural smallholders and communities and the standard emphasizes participatory design, ongoing stakeholder consultation, the use of native species, and biodiversity enhancement within a variety of payment for ecosystem service schemes – including carbon sequestration and emissions reductions.
-The Plan Vivo Foundation certifies and issues forward crediting (‘ex-ante’) and post-sequestration (‘ex-post’) offsets called ‘Plan Vivo Certificates’.
+Plan Vivo is an independent crediting program for forestry, agricultural, and other land-use projects with a focus on promoting sustainable development and improving rural livelihoods and ecosystem services.
+Plan Vivo projects work closely with rural smallholders and communities and the standard emphasizes participatory design, ongoing stakeholder consultation, the use of native species, and biodiversity enhancement within a variety of payment for ecosystem service schemes – including avoided emissions and enhanced removals.
+The Plan Vivo Foundation certifies and issues forward crediting (‘ex-ante’) and post-sequestration (‘ex-post’) carbon credits called ‘Plan Vivo Certificates’.
 Ex-post credits can be issued before third-party verification through the submission of an annual report.

 The Plan Vivo System originated in 1994 as a pilot research project in Chiapas, Mexico, which aimed to develop a framework enabling smallholders to engage in carbon sequestration activities through accessing funds from carbon markets.
 This initial pilot project was spearheaded by the Edinburgh Centre of Carbon Management (ECCM, now a Camco company), El Colegio de la Frontera Sur (ECOSUR), the University of Edinburgh, and AMBIO with funding from the UK Department for International Development (DFID).
 The Plan Vivo system was developed by these partners using the pilot project’s example to shape program methodologies.